qiusu88/test/rfc5246-tls.md

       Example1 ex1 = {1, 4};  /* assigns f1 = 1, f2 = 4 */

-5. HMAC and the Pseudorandom Function
+5. HMAC and the Pseudorandom Function【伪随机函数】

-   The TLS record layer uses a keyed Message Authentication Code (MAC) to protect message integrity.
+   The TLS record layer uses a keyed Message Authentication Code (MAC，信息识别码) to protect message integrity【完整】.
 The cipher suites defined in this document use a construction known as HMAC, described in [HMAC], which is based on a hash function.
 Other cipher suites MAY define their own MAC constructions, if needed.